56kcloud/Training/Docker/kickstart/chapters/webapps-part2.md

 ### Review

 What did we just accomplish?

-1. We created a built a Dockerfile and ran a container from this newly create image
+1. We created a Dockerfile, built a container image and ran a container from this newly create image
 2. Next, we modified the website both the version & index.html file showing real-time updates to the application
 3. Finally, we commited our new changes into a newly created image
 4. We ran version 1 and version 2 side-by-side